2018 Landscape Design Symposium

 The 29th Annual Landscape Design Symposium

 Crucial Connections: Ecological Complexity in Landscapes for People

 Connecticut College, New London, Connecticut

-CEUs available for landscape architects, APLD members, arborists, and horticulturists.
+CEUs available for landscape architects, APLD members, arborists, horticulturists and CT DEEP: Pesticide recertification.

 New Directions in the American Landscape (developed by Larry Weaner Landscape Associates)

 Morris Arboretum of the University of Pennsylvania